Project-Bradnails/Bradnails/README.md

 #### Spoodermoon731
 - As the name also states, big Batman fan.
 They started to replay Batman Arkham Night for the hype for the new Matrix movie.
 #### StanfieldMozart
 - As the name doesn't state, they enjoy the outdoors and seeing the world.
+They know a thing or two about coding.
 That about all there is to them.
 #### Rev2
 - Big PlayStation fan.
 Skatebording is cool but I'm ass at it.
 Don't gatekeep.
 #### MunchieMasher